 - Beware of an increased number of snakes and other predators.
 These animals will try to feed on the carcasses of reptiles, amphibians and small mammals who have been drowned or crushed in their burrows or under rocks.

 - Do not attempt to move a dead animal.
 Animal carcasses can present serious health risks.
 Outbreaks of anthrax, encephalitis and other diseases may occur.
-Contact your local emergency management office or health department for help and instructions.

 - If bitten by an animal, seek immediate medical attention.